twistedcubic/learn_to_hash/README.md

 For any given configuration as specified in utils.py, one can run any script with a __main__ function.
 We provide two demo scripts as simple examples:

-demo_km.py: unsupervised learning, can use methods including k-means, PCA tree, ITQ, and random projection.
+[demo_km.py](demo_km.py): unsupervised learning, can use methods including k-means, PCA tree, ITQ, and random projection.

-demo_train.py: supervised learning using KaHIP partitions, training can be either neural networks or logistic regression.
+[demo_train.py](demo_train.py): supervised learning using KaHIP partitions, training can be either neural networks or logistic regression.

 To change the various configurations, such as adjusting between different learning methods or datasets, one can either modify the corresponding options under the parse_args function, or pass them in through the command line.

 # Prerequisites #

-* PyTorch 0.4.1
+* PyTorch 0.4 or above.
 * KaHIP
 * scikit-learn (version insensitive)
 * numpy (version insensitive)

 # Directory configuration #

-To point to the various resources needed at runtime, the file named "config" in the base directory needs to contain the following absolute paths:
+To point to the various resources needed at runtime, the file [config](config) in the base directory needs to contain the following absolute paths:

 kahip_dir: directory to KaHIP installation.